Zeistmanga/20-Testers-Closed-Apk/README.md

 `original tester`        | Get real testers with a claim feature where testers have installed your app `contact the member list`        | Users can contact users via Gmail
 `update/delete`        | Users can change and delete your own applications

+# Download
+Download the latest version of the 20 Testers Closed Google Play Console application here